 There are plenty of hands-on, interactive opportunities that are sure to satisfy high-energy kids, but there are also many low-key alternatives for children who prefer quieter activities.
 The museum features multiple craft tables, cozy book nooks, three aquariums, and an outdoor Discovery Garden.
 Additionally, Guest Rests are a pleasant option when you need a quiet, out-of-the-way space for you and your child.

-Allow extra time to browse (and buy!) at two great museum shops and ride the colorful historic carousel or passenger train.
+Allow extra time to browse (and buy!) at our great museum shop and ride the colorful historic carousel or passenger train.
 Each ride costs $1 per person.
-Your best bet is to purchase a six-ride punch card for $5, available at the admissions desk or gates to the carousel and train.
+Your best bet is to purchase a six-ride punch card for $5, available at the admissions desk or the Everything for Play! shop.